 For more information on the shipping process and options, visit the company’s FAQ page.

 Overall, I found Target Optical to be a great place to get an eye exam — online or in-store — and buy affordable prescription glasses, sunglasses and contact lenses.
 It’s especially an option to consider if you’re a frequent Target shopper and/or a RedCard holder.

 For single-vision frames and lenses, you can expect to pay as little as $39-$397.
 But I compared prices, and I was able to beat that price at other online retailers.
 It’s up to you to decide if the convenience is worth the difference in price.

 To optimize your savings, be sure to see if you have any insurance benefits you can use, and pay with your RedCard to save 5% on products.
 Lastly, be sure to check out special offers on eyewear, contact lenses and more.

 Before you get ready to place your order, make sure that you have a valid prescription nearby and know your pupillary distance.

 Have you ever had an eye exam or bought glasses/contacts at Target Optical?
-Tell us about your experience in the comments below!
+Tell us about your experience in our Clark.com Community!